aws-samples/satellite-comms-analytics-aws/README.md

 the model can identify.

 Results are also posted to Amazon S3, under the rts/ folder.

+A CloudFormation template is also supplied for this [NOAA buoy parsing lambda function](noaa-ndbc-weather-fxn/lambda_function.py)
+A sample set of buoy data (station 41043) is supplied.
+You can get new datasets via wget at https://www.ndbc.noaa.gov/faq/rt_data_access.shtml

 To improve the quality of the model there are several additional RTS datasets which could be injected such as: -
 * more accurate weather forecast data using eg [Accuweather APIs](https://developer.accuweather.com/)